Canada Visitor Visa

 Cost of Processing a Canada Visitor Visa

-How much it will cost to process a Canada tourist visa depends on the visa you’re applying for.
+How much it will cost to process a Canada tourist visa depends on the visa category you’re applying for.
 Whether individual visitor visa, family tourist visa, visitor visa extension, or visitor status restoration.

 Here are the costs of obtaining Canada visitor visas.